 - Women are more likely to experience rapid cycling, which means they’ll go through many mood ups and downs in a given year.

 - Women experience mixed episodes, when mania and depression happen at the same time or in quick succession without a stretch of time in between, more often than men.

 - Women are more likely to suffer from bipolar II than men.

 - While the average age of developing the disorder is around 25, men often develop the disorder at a younger age than women.

 - Though not absolute, men often show more symptoms of a manic episode first, while women usually experience a depressive episode initially.

 Through brain scans like functional MRIs, experts have found subtle differences in the brains of people with bipolar.
-The tricky thing is that it’s unclear whether these changes are the reason why people develop the disorder, or the changes are because of the disorder.
+It’s unclear whether these changes are the reason why people develop the disorder, or the changes are because of the disorder.

 Here are the key differences:

 - Overactive in people with bipolar disorder: the amygdala, which is crucial for processing emotions

 - Underactive in people with bipolar disorder: the hippocampus, which plays a crucial role in learning and memory, as well as other vital neurons in the prefrontal cortex that relate to planning complex cognitive behavior, personality expression, decision making, and moderating social behavior